jax-ml/jax/jax/experimental/jax2tf/README.md

 written in JAX, possibly including JAX transformations, and turn it into a function that uses only TensorFlow operations.
 The converted function can be called or traced from TensorFlow and will behave as if it was written in TensorFlow.
-In practice this means that you can take some code written in JAX and execute it using TensorFlow eager mode, or stage it out as a TensorFlow graph, even save it as a SavedModel for archival, or for use with TensorFlow tools such as serving stack, or TensorFlow Hub.
+In practice, this means that you can take some code written in JAX and execute it using TensorFlow eager mode, or stage it out as a TensorFlow graph, even save it as a SavedModel for archival, or for use with TensorFlow tools such as serving stack, or TensorFlow Hub.